mt-empty/shortcut-pages/Readme.md

 ## TODO

-* Sort programs based on Mac, Linux or Windows
+* Sort programs based on Mac, Linux or Windows.

 ## Contributing